100% Online Master of Science Degree Program

 Program Admission Requirements

 Each applicant for admission to the Master of Science in Human Services degree must meet the admission requirements of the ETSU School of Graduate Studies.
 Application for admission to graduate study is open to any person with a bachelor’s degree from a regionally accredited institution.
 The transcripts of applicants with bachelor’s degrees from non-regionally accredited institutions will be reviewed individually.
 If additional coursework is required to meet East Tennessee State University’s minimum accreditation standards for graduation, it should be specified at the time of admission.
 To be considered for fall enrollment, the application deadline is February 15.

 The Department of Counseling and Human Services values diversity and does not condone or engage in discrimination based on race, color, gender identity and expression, sexual or affectional orientation, religion, age, national origin, veteran status, physical disability, or socioeconomic status.

 Because of the importance of interactional competency in the field of human services, interpersonal skills, professional behavior, and aptitude for human services work will be considered in addition to academic potential.

-In addition to submitting an application and official transcript of all academic work previously completed, the following are required (all materials are to be submitted to the Office of Graduate Studies):
+In addition to submitting an application, a non-refundable application fee, and official transcript of all academic work previously completed, the following are required (all materials are to be submitted to the Office of Graduate Studies):